hssmalo/steampunkfantasy/rules.md

 Both the winner and the looser record points.
 This is now called Match Victory Points (MVP).

-The toruament victroy points are calculated as follows:
+The toruament victroy points (TVP) are calculated as follows:

 $$TVP = (\| MVP \| )^0.75*MVP/\| MVP \| $$